 A Mutually Beneficial Relationship

-The cost of doing business continues to grow, and the most significant is the labor and the stress of finding qualified, trained talent.
+While the cost of doing business continues to grow, some of the most significant increases are associated with labor (with the added stress of finding qualified, trained talent).
 The way employees work is a constantly changing battle.
 As a business is subject to technological and social advances, so too are its employees.
-It’s beneficial for both parties to begin molding an employee as early as possible, with the goal of employment upon graduation.
+It’s beneficial for both parties to begin molding an employee, as early as possible, with the goal of employment upon graduation.

 The current generation of millennials are marked by the substantial debts they face upon completion of higher education.
 Tuition continues to rise, but the job market and pay scale have not matched pace.
 It behooves undergraduates to pursue internships as early as possible.
 Not only does it provide excellent experience for résumé building, but it increases the chances of retaining employment.
 It’s a strategy that has served The Firm’s Outreach Coordinator, Jordan Burt.